rses-dl-course/rses-dl-course.github.io/slides/04_refining_the_model.md

 ---

+### Don't forget to transform **all** of your inputs

+Apply the same transformations e.g. normalisation, mean-shifting to all data coming in to your network and not just on the training set.

+Pre-trained models should specify its transformations.

+---

 ### Data Augmentation

 Generating synthetic data from existing data in order to increase the size of your dataset.
 Helps increase generalisability and reduce overfitting.

 ---